 Plummer Peak lies in the heart of Idaho's Sawtooth Wilderness, part of the Sawtooth National Recreation Area within the Boise National Forest.
 It is a wild peak that takes considerable effort just to get to, so it does nto get climbed often, even though it is only Class 3.
 Because it's main route shares a lake basin with Everly Peak, the ideal trip would include both peaks.

 Getting ThereThere are a number of trails that lead to the area leading to a climb of Plummer Peak.
+For most, the best route would include hiking the trail to Everly Lake and Plummer Lake.
+This trail starts in Benedict Creek, which can be reached by hiking up the South Fork of the Payette River from Grandjean.

 Alternately, one can hike down the trail from Ingeborg Lake and the Ten Lakes Basin.
 The easiest access to Ten Lakes Basin is probably up Redfish Creek from Redfish Lake, but some prefer to hike over the divide from Toxaway Lake and the Tin Cup trailhead on Pettit Lake.
 Your author got to Ingeborg Lake from the Alpine Creek drainage and across Flytrip basin.
 See the links section for a trip report.